UtkarshMishra04/pixel-representations-RL/README.md

-# Self-supervised Representations in Reinforcement Learning on Pixel-Based Observations with Distractors
+# Learning Representations in Reinforcement Learning on Pixel-Based Observations with Distractors

 **Authors**: [Utkarsh A. Mishra](https://utkarshmishra04.github.io) and [Manan Tomar](https://manantomar.github.io)